 My goal has always been to bridge the gap between traditional and contemporary art through my painting.

-With my latest work on acrylic glass I feel as though I have achieved this goal, creating what I believe is my current nexus work.
 Through the deconstruction of very traditional ways of oil painting, I have found a way to take what is old and make it into something new for our times by painting and then layering on a modern surface.
 Sculpting, as it were, the landscape from back to front.
-Working with the actual layers to increase the visual understanding of depth within the work, allows the work to become a kinetic, ‘living’ work of art where shadows are cast upon layers and light illuminates the space within, bringing it to life.
+In my new paintings on multiple panels of acrylic glass, I am working with the actual layers to increase the visual understanding of depth within the work, allowing the work to become a kinetic, ‘living’ work of art.
+Shadows are cast upon layers and light illuminates between the layers of glass within, bringing each painting to life.
 Reinventing the way in which landscape is painted and seen traditionally makes this work singular and inventive.
 Painting on both sides of five layers of acrylic glass creates an intricate puzzle that is 3-dimentional, sculptural, and kinetic.

 My paintings are an investigation of the intersection of traditional landscape imagery and modern ideas about painting and color.
 In my practice, I attempt to reconcile my personal history as an art-maker, as well as the tradition of landscape painting, with a contemporary art practice that borrows more specifically from a language of Modernism—specifically in regards to mid-century conversations about painting.
 Incidentally, both genres at work in my practice (abstraction and landscape) have a tradition of exploring ideas about the Sublime—Romantic and Modern—respectively.